B.C. Estate Law Issues: Why a Lawyer is Better Than a Will Kit or a Notary

 Legal Requirements of a Will

-In British Columbia, a valid will needs to meet certain legal requirements such as having your signature properly witnessed.
+According to B.C. estate law, a valid will needs to meet certain legal requirements such as having your signature properly witnessed.
 Lawyers and notaries can assist with the execution of wills to make sure that the basic legal requirements are met.
 A will kit will not provide this assurance.

 Wills Variation and Other Concerns